mRNP components are differentially expressed in quiescent muscle stem cells versus myofibers

 Transcripts accumulate in a non-polysomal mRNP compartment specifically in G0

-To probe the distribution of specific transcripts between actively translating and inactive sequestered compartments, we used qRT-PCR analysis on RNA isolated from the mRNP, monosome- and polysome-containing fractions (Fig. 5D).
-We selected mRNAs whose levels are (i) unchanged (Gapdh) (ii) suppressed in G0 (Cyclin D1, MyoD) or (iii) maintained/induced in G0 (Myf5, Cdkn1b/p27).
-Consistent with the bulk polysome profile that shows low polysome assembly in G0, all transcripts tested show substantial enrichment in mRNP and monosome compartments and <10% in the polysome fraction in G0 cells (Fig. 5D).
-By contrast, in both MB and MT, all five mRNAs were enriched on polysomes, with barely detectable presence in the mRNP fraction, consistent with the high rates of protein synthesis typical of these states.
+To probe the distribution of specific transcripts between actively translating and inactive sequestered compartments, we used qRT-PCR analysis on RNA isolated from the mRNP, monosome- and polysome-containing fractions (Fig. 6D).
+We selected mRNAs whose levels are (i) unchanged (Gapdh) (ii) suppressed in G0 (Cyclin D1, MyoD) or (iii) maintained/induced in G0 (Myf5, Cdkn1b/p27), as seen in global transcript analysis derived from transcriptome data (Venugopal et al, 2020 ) (Fig S5 and Table 2).
+Consistent with the bulk polysome profile that shows low polysome assembly in G0, all transcripts tested show substantial enrichment in mRNP and monosome compartments and <10% in the polysome fraction in G0 cells (Fig. 6D).
+By contrast, in both MB and MT, all five mRNAs were enriched on polysomes, with barely detectable presence in the mRNP fraction, with Fig S5 reflecting the global transcript status of the mRNAs relative to MB consistent with the high rates of protein synthesis typical of these states.
+Thus, the observation that for all five transcripts tested, the majority (as a proportion of each transcript’s abundance in each state), was either found in large polysomes in MB (i.e. was actively translated), shifted to monosomes compared to polysomes in MT (i.e. was less actively translated), or further shifted to mRNPs in cells in G0 (i.e. was not translated at all), we interpret to reflect the global translational status of each state.
 Taken together with the repressed global rates of protein synthesis and increased accumulation of mRNP proteins in visible puncta, we conclude that mRNA sequestration in a non-translated compartment is a broad regulatory process that is enhanced in reversible G0, but not in post-mitotic MT.

 Dcp1a and Fmrp reciprocally regulate their protein abundance and granule assembly